visifo-php/laravel-guard-clauses/README.md

 This repo can be used to scaffold a Laravel package.
 Follow these steps to get started:

-1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton
+1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this laravel-guard-clauses
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files
 3. Remove this block of text.
 4. Have fun creating your package.